Junhojuno/Junhojuno/README.md

 ### Machin Learning Engineer, Computer Vision 👋
 - 4th year engineer and work for healthcare service.
 - Work hard for service users to feel satified.
-- Print a fact in my mind that an answer is in the data
+- Print a fact in my mind that an answer is in the data.
-- Self-Motivative, always want to be better engineer
+- Self-Motivative, always want to be better engineer.

 ### Interests 🔭
-- Model optimizations, deployment
+- Model optimizations, deployment.
-- Real-time service on Mobile / Edge devices
+- Real-time service on Mobile / Edge devices.